-The main reconciling items between the statutory tax rate of the Company and the effective tax rate are the non-recognition of tax benefits from accumulated net operating loss carryforward among the Company and its subsidiary due to the uncertainty of the realization of such tax benefits.
+The main reconciling items between the statutory tax rate of the Company and the effective tax rate are the non-recognition of tax benefits from accumulated net operating loss carry forward among the Company and its subsidiary due to the uncertainty of the realization of such tax benefits.

 The Company's policy is to record interest and penalties associated with unrecognized tax benefits as additional income taxes in the statement of operations.
-As of December 31, 2022 and 2021, the Company does not have any liabilities recorded for uncertain tax positions and does not expect there to be any events which could potentially result in the need for a material liability to be recorded.
-There were no changes in the Company's unrecognized tax benefits during the years ended December 31, 2022 and 2021.
-The Company did not recognize any interest or penalties during fiscal 2022 or 2021 related to unrecognized tax benefits.
+As of December 31, 2023 and 2022, the Company does not have any liabilities recorded for uncertain tax positions and does not expect there to be any events which could potentially result in the need for a material liability to be recorded.
+There were no changes in the Company's unrecognized tax benefits during the years ended December 31, 2023 and 2022.
+The Company did not recognize any interest or penalties during fiscal 2023 or 2022 related to unrecognized tax benefits.

-U.S. federal and New York State income taxes are open for examination for years 2019-2022 and Israel tax returns are open for examination for years 2018-2022.
+U.S. federal and New York State income taxes are open for examination for years 2020-2023 and Israel tax returns are open for examination for years 2019-2023.

-NOTE 15 - SUBSEQUENT EVENTS
+NOTE 14 - SUBSEQUENT EVENTS